 Parking directions: Park cars at the back of the hotel down the path towards the sea

 Distance from Glasgow: 99 Miles 2 hrs 23 Mins Google

 Lat & Long: N55.890499 W-5.408063

-Site entry/exits: The entry and exit is not easy to say the least and a 4x4 is essential to get to the seaward side of Barmore.
+Site entry/exits: The entry and exit are not easy, to say the least, and a 4x4 is essential to get to the seaward side of Barmore.
 I would recommend you dive this site from a boat.
-Fyne Pioneer

 Underwater directions: Enter the water at the north of Barmore and snorkel to a metal spike 60m from the shore at the Arran III on the u/w map drop down and explore the cliff and plates on the seabed.